arqtrad/cronologia/oculum.md

 ---
-title: "Repensar a periodização da construção vernacular luso-brasileira: ou, como a nossa arquitetura tradicional é mais recente do que parece"
+title: "Repensar a periodização da construção vernacular luso-brasileira: ou, como a nossa arquitetura tradicional é mais recente do que parece[^1]"
 subtitle: "Rethinking the periodization of vernacular Luo-Brazilian construction: or, why our traditional architecture is more recent than it seems"
 thanks: "Pesquisa fomentada por um auxílio do XXXXXXX"
 authors: